 - Pain and Suffering

 When you’re mourning the death of a loved one, negotiating with insurance companies is the very last issue you want or should have to deal with.
 Let us help lighten your burden by handling all of the legal work on your family’s behalf.
-Our attorneys approach every case with an aggressive, results-oriented strategy, always seeking legal resolutions that will enable our clients to gain closure and carry on with their lives.
+Our Dallas wrongful death attorneys approach every case with an aggressive, results-oriented strategy, always seeking legal resolutions that will enable our clients to gain closure and carry on with their lives.
 The loved ones of fatal accident victims deserve the dignity that comes from seeing justice prevail, and we do everything in our power to help make that happen.

-When to File Wrongful Death Lawsuits
+When to File a Wrongful Death Lawsuit in Dallas, Texas

 Every wrongful death case, along with any other personal injury suit, is subject to a rule called the “statute of limitations.”
 These rules prevent especially old cases from making their way into court.
 In many cases, you know about the death and understand it was someone else’s fault very quickly, especially in cases of car and truck accidents, or other sudden events.
 For some types of cases, however, understanding that the death was caused by someone else’s negligence may take some time, and it may be too late to file your case.